niananto/artificial-intelligence-3-2/Offline 03/readme.md

 - [x] Average penalty is still faulty.
 It's just adding one edge once but one edge may represent multiple students.
 - [x] Also same edge is being calculated in the penalty twice.
 - [ ] Kempe Chain written.
 Don't know if it works for sure.
+- [ ] Didn't check hard constraint after Kempe Chain Interchange.
+Need to to do it.
+- [ ] 1000 iteration only for upgrade not all.
+- [ ] Pair Swap is taking two non adjacent nodes (randomly).
+Interchange their color and check for hard constraint.
+To do thise can take their individual Kempe chains and to check if they have only one node in them.